 Harrison recycles all of the day-to-day waste that is practically possible given the facilities provided by Glasgow City Council.
 This includes paper, cardboard, plastic bottles (not other types of plastic), tins and cans, glass, clothes and shoes, plus compost, which she processes in her own back garden.
 She reuses envelopes and refuses plastic bags and other packaging whenever possible.
 She is registered with the Mail Preference Service to reduce the volume of junk mail sent to her address.
 She opts into all ‘paperless billing’ schemes offered by her suppliers and obsessively returns any other unsolicited mail received.
 She carries a refillable BPA free flask for drinking water and will never buy water unless in emergency.
 She uses rechargeable AA / AAA batteries and ensures that all other necessary batteries are responsibly recycled.
 She is also an advocate of reusable feminine hygiene products.
 When creating gallery based work, Harrison attempts to use objects or materials which are either temporarily loaned or second-hand from local sources or eBay.
 She uses eBay to sell on redundant objects or makes frequent donations to charity shops.
 She always prints documents double-sided as ‘booklets’ so that four pages fit on each A4 sheet.

 Since 2004, Harrison has done all her personal and business banking through The Co-operative Bank and Smile (the Internet bank from The Co-operative Bank), which both operate strict ethical policies with regards to human rights, international development, ecological impact and animal welfare.
 She took part in The Co-operative Bank 2008 ethical policy vote, helping to shape the current version of their policy.
-(She is also a member of The Co-operative Group and supportive of other co-operative ventures.)
-In October 2013, much to the concern of Harrison and many of its other customers, The Co-operative Bank’s ownership was taken over by a group of US hedge funds.
-Two years later, however, the bank still seems to retain its ethical policies and remains in the Move Your Money ‘top three ethical banks’ (the only one of these to offer a current account).
+(She is also a member of The Co-operative Group, is supportive of other co-operative ventures and is in the process of setting up her own: the Radical Renewable Art + Activism Fund.)
+In October 2013, much to the concern of Harrison and many of its other customers, The Co-operative Bank was taken over by a group of US hedge funds.
+Two years later, however, the bank still retain its ethical policies and remained in the Move Your Money ‘top three ethical banks’ (the only one of these to offer a current account).
 She is monitoring the situation closely and will indeed ‘move her money’ in the future if necessary.
 Also in 2013, after her appointment as Lecturer in Contemporary Art Practices at Duncan of Jordanstone College of Art & Design, she joined the Universities Superannuation Scheme (USS), which, she soon discovered, does not adhere to any ethical guidelines at all.
 As this was clearly a breach of this Environmental Policy, Harrison decided to become actively involved the Share Action campaign to demand that USS invests its funds more ethically, and continues to support other ‘divestment’ campaigns.
 In 2011 and 2014 she signed open letters calling for an end to oil sponsorship of the arts, and in 2016 she signed the Fossil Funds Free pledge not to take any oil, coal or gas corporate sponsorship for her own work.

 Harrison is continually looking to improve on her environmental commitments and to influence those who she works with to modify their own behaviour.
 When she moves home and / or studio she will, wherever possible, ensure that the modifications outlined above are made.
 She continues to lobby for the mainstreaming of the vegan diet, for improved public transport and recycling facilities and for the promotion of democratically owned, renewable energy and ‘divestment’ from fossil fuels.
 She is keen to collaborate and work with like-minded artists and organisations and to inspire positive behaviour change in everyone else.